janroeBlueShores/Personal-Development/Grokking Algorithms by Aditya Bhargava Summary.md

 # Chapter V
 ## Hash Tables
+- A hash function is a function where you put in a string1 and you get back a number.
+  - The hash function knows how big your array is and only returns valid indexes
+  - A hash table is a combination of an array and a hash function
 - Hash tables are already implemented in most common programming languages.
 - For built-in hash tables, assume average case performance: constant time.
 - Hash tables are a powerful data structure because they’re so fast and they let you model data in a different way.
-- You can make a hash table by combining a hash function with an array.
 - Collisions are bad.
 You need a hash function that minimizes collisions.
+  - A good hash function will give you very few collisions
 - Hash tables have really fast search, insert, and delete.
 - Hash tables are good for modeling relationships from one item to another item.
 - Once your load factor is greater than .07, it’s time to resize your hash table.